dudaMeneses/adidas-challenge/README.md

 ## Personal Considerations

+- There was no endpoint to create a product, so I took the freedom to create a `POST` one under `/product`.
 - `product` is a resource from the application, so its exposing in REST services should be plural instead.
 - `PATCH` method considers an existent resource to apply partial updates, so I would split the creation to `POST` and the partial stock update to `PATCH` instead both in the same method.
 - At `unreserve` and `sold` have signs to be `PUT` methods, once they are dependent of a resource creation (aka `reservationToken`) to manipulate an existent status.